srbhr/Life-Principles-Notes/Master.md

 _This is quite opposite to the first order outcomes._
 But people overweigh the first order consequences too much and forget the second order consequences.
-Second order order consequences provide a contradicting and opposite result to first order consequences.
+Second order consequences provide a contradicting and opposite result to first order consequences.

-In general for many people, first order short sighted outcomes are the ones that causes major setbacks.
-Whereas delayed gratification, comes from thinking and measuring things in the long term.
+In general, for many people, first order short-sighted outcomes are the ones that cause major setbacks.
+Whereas, delayed gratification, comes from thinking and measuring things in the long term.

 A lot of extraordinary things in life are due to first order negative and second order positive outcomes.
 And it also requires a lot of mental training to get used to this thinking process and acting upon it.

-Ask yourself, after every stage of decision making, "And then what?".
+Ask yourself, after every stage of decision-making, "And then what?".

 First level thinking looks similar.
-Everyone can do the same, and reach the same conclusion.
-Road to out think people comes from second order thinking.
+Everyone can do the same, and reach the same conclusion.The road to out think people come from second order thinking.

 </br>